God in Christianity: Name

 In Christian theology, the name of God has always held deeper significance than purely being a label, considered instead to have divine origin and be based upon divine revelation.
 The Bible usually uses the name of God in the singular (e.g., Exodus 20:7 or Psalms 8:1), generally using the terms in a very general sense rather than referring to any special designation of God.
 However, general references to the name of God may branch to other special forms which express his multifaceted attributes.
 The Old Testament reveals YHWH (often vocalized with vowels as "Yahweh" or "Jehovah") as the personal name of God, along with certain titles including El Elyon and El Shaddai.
 When reading the Hebrew Bible aloud, Jews replace the Tetragrammaton with the title Adonai, translated as Kyrios in the Septuagint and the Greek New Testament.
 Jah (or Yah) is an abbreviation of Jahweh/Yahweh/Jehovah.
 It is often used by Christians in the interjection "Hallelujah", meaning "Praise Jah", which is used to give God glory.
 In the New Testament, Theos and Pater (πατήρ, "father" in Greek) are additional words used to reference God.

 Respect for the name of God is one of the Ten Commandments, which is viewed not only as an avoidance of the improper use of the name of God, but also a commandment to exalt it, through both pious deeds and praise.
 This is reflected in the first petition in the Lord's Prayer addressed to God the Father: "Hallowed be thy Name".

 In the theology of the Early Church Fathers, the name of God was seen as representative of the entire system of "divine truth" revealed to the faithful "that believe in his name" or "walk in the name of the Lord our God" In Revelation 3:12, those who bear the name of God are "destined for Heaven".
 John 17:6 presents the teachings of Jesus as the manifestation of the name of God to his disciples.

 John 12:27 presents the sacrifice of Jesus the Lamb of God, and the ensuing salvation delivered through it as the glorification of the name of God, with the voice from Heaven confirming Jesus' petition ("Father, glorify thy name") by saying: "I have both glorified it, and will glorify it again", referring to the Baptism and crucifixion of Jesus.

+Other theologians (Pseudo-Dionysius the Areopagite, Thomas Aquinas, etc.) state that God has no name.
+Justin Martyr stated both that God has no name, and that God's name is Jesus.